a-rashid-saaka/Jira-Service-Management/README.md

 <h4>Implement a Sample Ticket Scenario: </h4>

-- Simulate IT service scenarios to show how we handle tickets like software bugs, hardware requests, and password resets in Jira Service Management.
+- Simulate IT service scenarios to show how we handle tickets like hardware requests and password resets in Jira Service Management.

 <h4>Highlighting Features in Jira Service Management: </h4>